Functional Programming: Definition, Examples

 Definition

-Functional Programming is a programming paradigm that conceptualizes the process of computing as the evaluation of mathematical functions and works by avoiding changes in the mutable state or mutable data.
+Functional Programming is a programming paradigm that conceptualizes computing as the evaluation of mathematical functions and works by avoiding changes in the mutable state or mutable data.
 In this style, functions are first-class citizens, meaning they can be stored in variables, passed as parameters to other functions, or returned as a result.
 The core ideas promote writing more predictable and debuggable codes, making it widely used in concurrent or parallel programming.

 Key Takeaways